Minyus/pipelinex/README.md

 - [kedro-argo](https://github.com/nraw/kedro-argo): converts a Kedro pipeline into an Argo (backend of Kubeflow) pipeline

-## Kedro plugin for YAML lovers
+## Flex-Kedro: Kedro plugin for flexible config

-Using [pipelinex.FlexibleContext](https://github.com/Minyus/pipelinex/blob/master/src/pipelinex/framework/context/flexible_context.py), you can use the YAML files more conveniently

-### Options available in `parameters.yml`

-#### Define Kedro pipelines

-  You can define the inter-task dependency (DAG) for Kedro pipelines in `parameters.yml` using `PIPELINES` key.
+Flex-Kedro provides more options to configure Kedro projects flexibly and thus quickly by KFlex-Kedro-Pipeline and Flex-Kedro-Context features.

+### Flex-Kedro-Pipeline: Kedro plugin for quicker pipeline set up

+If you want to define Kedro pipelines quickly, you can consider to use `pipelinex.FlexiblePipeline` instead of `kedro.pipeline.Pipeline`. `pipelinex.FlexiblePipeline` adds the following options to `kedro.pipeline.Pipeline`.
 - Optionally specify the default Python module (path of .py file) if you want to omit the module name
 - Optionally specify the Python function decorator to apply to each node
-  - Specify `inputs`, `func`, and `outputs` for each node
 - For sub-pipelines consisting of nodes of only single input and single output, you can optionally use Sequential API similar to PyTorch (`torch.nn.Sequential`) and Keras (`tf.keras.Sequential`)

+An example is available in the Flex-Kedro-Context section.

+### Flex-Kedro-Context: Kedro plugin for YAML lovers

+If you want to take advantage of YAML more than Kedro supports, you can consider to use `pipelinex.FlexibleContext` instead of `kedro.framework.context.KedroContext`.
+`pipelinex.FlexibleContext` adds preprocess of `parameters.yml` and `catalog.yml` to `kedro.framework.context.KedroContext` to provide flexibility.
+This option is for YAML lovers only.
+If you don't like YAML very much, skip this one.

+#### Define Kedro pipelines in `parameters.yml`

+You can define the inter-task dependency (DAG) for Kedro pipelines in `parameters.yml` using `PIPELINES` key.
+To define each Kedro pipeline, you can use the `kedro.pipeline.Pipeline` or its variant such as `pipelinex.FlexiblePipeline` as shown below.

 ```yaml
 # parameters.yml